Published By Janet Gershen-Siegel at March 30, 2018

 Loan amounts are generally based on the revenues and/or profits reflected on the tax returns.
 Sometimes lenders may ask for other financials including a profit and loss statement, balance sheets, and income statements.

-Merchant cash advances have quickly turned into the most popular way to get financing, in large part because of the simple qualification process.
-Businesses with 10k in earnings can get approved, with the business owner having scores as low as 500.
+Merchant cash advances have quickly become the most popular way to get financing, in large part because of the simple qualification process.
+Businesses with $10,000 in earnings can get approval, with the business owner having scores as low as 500.
 Some sources have now even started to offer credit lines that accompany their loans.

 Loan amounts are normally around $20,000.
 Lenders frequently do pull your business credit, so you should have some credit already established and at times lenders will want to see tax returns.
 Rates vary based on risk for this program, and there typically aren’t a lot of funding sources who offer it.

 You can get financing irrespective of personal credit if you have some sort of stocks or bonds.
 You can also get approval if you have somebody intending to use their stocks or bonds as collateral for your financing.

 Personal credit quality doesn’t matter as there are no consumer credit criteria for approval.
 You can get approval for as much as 90% of the value of your stocks or bonds.

 Rates are routinely lower than 2%, making this one of the lowest rate credit lines you’ll ever see.
 You can still earn interest as you normally do on your stocks and bonds.